 C. Issuance of official receipts (Section 237, NIRC)

 Official receipts are not the ones bought from any bookstore.
 These receipts have serial numbers that appear with the service provider's tax identification number registered at the BIR.
-For reference, I only paid PhP650 for the ten OR booklets which I believe I will consume within two to five years.
+For reference, I only paid the printer Php650 (in year 2009) for the first ten OR booklets, which I believe I would consume within two to five years.

-In the process of registering your business, you may request a BIR-accredited printer to assist you in securing from the BIR an authority to print your OR booklets (as per Section 238, NIRC).
+In the process of registering your business, you may request a BIR-accredited printer to assist you in securing from the BIR the authority to print (ATP) your OR booklets (as per Section 238, NIRC).

 D. Freelance business renewal